 top of page

-Crewed Charter vs. Bareboat Charter
+Crewed vs. Bareboat Charter: Choosing What’s Best

 Chartering a boat is an exciting way to explore the open waters, but before embarking on such an adventure, it's important to understand the different options available.
 In the world of boat charters, there are two popular choices: crewed charter and bareboat charter.
 This blog post aims to shed light on the key differences between these two types of charters.